 Lines 1 and 2.
-Generally, only real property should be described on line 1 or 2.
-However, you may describe personal and/or real property on line 1 or 2 if you are filing this form to report the disposition of property exchanged in a previously reported related party like-kind exchange.
-For real property, enter the address and type of property.
-For personal property, enter a short description.
-For property located outside the United States, include the country.
+Generally, only real property should be described on lines 1 and 2, including intangible property that is treated as real property for like-kind exchange purposes.
+Enter the address and type of property.
+For property that is treated as real property for like-kind exchange purposes, but does not have an address, enter a short description.
+If the property described on line 1 or line 2 is real property located outside the United States, indicate the country.

 Line 5.
 Enter on line 5 the date of the written identification of the like-kind property you received in a deferred exchange.
 To comply with the 45-day written identification requirement, the following conditions must be met.
-1. The like-kind property you receive in a deferred exchange is designated in writing as replacement property either in a document you signed or in a written agreement signed by all parties to the exchange.

-2. The document or agreement describes the replacement property in a clear and recognizable manner.
-Real property should be described using a legal description, street address, or distinguishable name (for example, "Mayfair Apartment Building").

-3. No later than 45 days after the date you transferred the property you gave up:

-a.
-You send, fax, or hand deliver the document you signed to the person required to transfer the replacement property to you (including a disqualified person) or to another person involved in the exchange (other than a disqualified person); or b.
+- 1. The like-kind property you receive in a deferred exchange is designated in writing as replacement property either in a document you signed or in a written agreement signed by all parties to the exchange. - 2.
+The document or agreement describes the replacement property in a clear and recognizable manner.
+Real property should be described using a legal description, street address, or distinguishable name (for example, "Mayfair Apartment Building"). - 3.
+No later than 45 days after the date you transferred the property you gave up: - a.
+You fax, hand deliver, mail, or otherwise send the document you signed to the person required to transfer the replacement property to you (including a disqualified person) or to another person involved in the exchange (other than a disqualified person); or - b.
 All parties to the exchange sign the written agreement designating the replacement property.

 Generally, a disqualified person is either your agent at the time of the transaction or a person related to you.
 For more details, see Regulations section 1.1031(k)-1(k).
+For more information on related persons, see Line 7, later.
+Also, see details on disqualified persons in Pub.
+544.

 Note.
-If you received the replacement property before the end of the 45-day period, you automatically are treated as having met the 45-day written identification requirement.
+If you received the replacement property before the end of the 45-day period, you are automatically treated as having met the 45-day written identification requirement.
 In this case, enter on line 5 the date you received the replacement property.